Production History

 The Winter’s Tale, a tragicomedy by William Shakespeare, directed by Arin Arbus.

-a world premiere by Adrienne Kennedy, featuring Juliana Canfield and Tom Pecinka, directed by Evan Yionoulis.
+He Brought Her Heart Back in a Box, a world premiere by Adrienne Kennedy, featuring Juliana Canfield and Tom Pecinka, directed by Evan Yionoulis.

 Marcel + The Art of Laughter with Jos Houben and Marcello Magni.